-- Place a closeable ventilator through the floor near the hearth where an open fireplace is still in use.
-This will enable the fireplace to draw air from the sub- floor area while at the same time reducing cold-air drafts.
+- Place a ventilator (incl. a damper) through the floor near the hearth where an open fireplace is still in use.
+This will enable the fireplace to draw air from the sub-floor area while at the same time reducing cold-air drafts.

 - Sub-floor obstructions, poor site drainage and oncoming damp-proof course

-- If you currently have a concrete path located above damp-proof course level, rebuild the path below the damp-proof course or slope it away from the house.
+- If you currently have a concrete path located above damp-proof course level, rebuild the path below the dpc level and the adjacent sub-floor ground level, then slope it away from the house.
 This will stop layers of mulch or topsoil building up above the damp-proof course and help to stop termite infestations in the sub-floor.